ZeinabGamal/Automation-of-the-installation-and-configuration-of-Jitsi-Meet/README.md

-# Automation of the-installation and configuration of Jitsi-Meet
+# Automation of the installation and configuration of Jitsi-Meet

 Ansible is used ot automate the insta;;ation process.